 Today Fortezza da Alto is usually known as Fortezza del Belvedere (although its official name is Fortezza di S. Maria del Belvedere or Forte di S. Giorgio): it offers not only a very close view of the main monuments of Florence: it also commands a fine panorama over the low hills which surround the southern part of Florence.
 A careful town planning has preserved the typical rural aspect of the Tuscan countryside.

 View of the hill to the south of Fortezza del Belvedere from Via di S. Leonardo

-Most of the walls of Florence were pulled down and replaced with large alleys when Florence became for a short period (1865-70) the capital of the Italian Kingdom.
+Most of the walls of Florence were pulled down and replaced with large alleys when Florence became for a short period (1865-70) the capital of the Kingdom of Italy.
 Surviving sections of the medieval walls are located near Fortezza del Belevedere and it is possible to delay a bit the return to the crowded city centre by following an almost countryside street along this remaining stretch of the walls.